ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/sbp/index.rst

 .. [ettehad] Ettehad, D., Emdin, C. A., Kiran, A., Anderson, S. G., Callender, T., Emberson, J., ... & Rahimi, K. (2016).
 	Blood pressure lowering for prevention of cardiovascular disease and death: a systematic review and meta-analysis.
 The Lancet, 387(10022), 957-967. https://doi.org/10.1016/S0140-6736(15)01225-8

+..
+[APCS] Collaboration APCS, others.
+	Blood pressure and cardiovascular disease in the Asia Pacific region.
+J Hypertens 2003; 21: 707–16.

+.. [prospective] Prospective Studies Collaboration.
+	Age-specific relevance of usual blood pressure to vascular mortality: a meta-analysis of individual data for one million adults in 61 prospective studies.
+The Lancet 2002; 360: 1903–13.

+.. [rapsomaniki] Rapsomaniki E, Timmis A, George J, et al.
+	Blood pressure and incidence of twelve cardiovascular diseases: lifetime risks, healthy life-years lost, and age-specific associations in 1·25 million people.
+Lancet Lond Engl 2014; 383: 1899–911.

+.. [singh-sbp] Singh GM, Danaei G, Farzadfar F, et al.
+	The age-specific quantitative effects of metabolic risk factors on cardiovascular diseases and diabetes: a pooled analysis.
+PloS One 2013; 8: e65174.